Televisão de Cabo Verde: Early experiments

 Long before the first regular television broadcasts started in Cape Verde, the first attempts at bringing television came at the mercy of Chibeto Faria, a bank manager, who lived in the island of São Vicente.
 Since Cape Verde had no television station at the time, the closest television stations were from the Canary Islands (RTVE Canarias, broadcasts started in 1964) and Senegal (ORTS, broadcasts started in 1965, regularized in 1972).
 To receive these signals, Chibeto had to transport his television set by donkey to Monte Verde (approximately 5 kilometers).
 The television viewers at the time preferred feature films and football matches.

 With a growing number of viewers and followers of Chibeto, he decided to look for assistance from technicians to study the feasibility of a television service covering Mindelo with assistance from a French technician.
 With no money to start work, he started a fundraising campaign to set up the service.
 This also included the installation of a television transmitter at Monte Verde.
 Few households had a television set.

 Shortly afterwards, in 1975, Hilário Brito, executive director of Cabo Verde Telecom, decided to implement a plan for the introduction of a television service in Praia, the national capital, with the aim of improving the newly independent country's communication infrastructure.
 The television transmitter at Monte Tchota was his first experience in telecommunications.
 In his first attempts, he received television signals from the Canary Islands.
 Like what happened before in Mindelo, the experiences in Monte Tchota had triggered the same effect: potential viewers went there on purpose to watch television.
 Locals later bought their television sets, with Hilário beginning a process to distribute the signals between Mount Tchota and Praia.
 Viewers were enticed by the programs coming out of the TVE station in the Canary Islands, but the schedule wasn't fixed, depending on the condition of the reception.
 Hilário's television station, dubbed "TV Hilário", started producing some content of its own, mixed with pirated content.
 His television station had no license and the international content was in violation of international property rights.

 TEVEC

 In the early 80s, RTP signed a protocol with the Cape Verdean government to supply equipment and trained staff for TEVEC, with its launch scheduled for 1983.
 Corsino Flores set up the project for the television service, beginning investments in equipment and obtaining staff.
 Studies were being made for the installation of television transmitters in three islands, Sal, São Vicente and Santiago.
-The national television corporation was given the name Televisão Experimental de Cabo Verde or TEVEC, it started on March 12, 1984, nine years independence and started operating its regular service on December 31, 1984.
+The national television corporation was given the name Televisão Experimental de Cabo Verde or TEVEC, it started on 12 March 1984, nearly nine years after independence and started operating its regular service on 31 December 1984.
 It had 22 professionals and broadcast three days a week for several hours.

 Over the years, TEVEC grew and increased its frequencies and transmissions.
 In its early years, the station broadcast four hours a day, from 8pm to midnight, using the SECAM-DK system.